dablyputs/programming_in_c/10_pointers/POINTERS.md

     char *textPtr;
     textPtr = "A character string.";

-assigns to textPtr a pointer to the constant charaster string "A character string."
+assigns to textPtr a pointer to the constant character string "A character string."
 This type of assignment is not valid with a character array.
 Eg:

     char text[80];
     text = "This is not valid.";